-A standard feature in the kitchen area is the hidden leaf dinette table.
-This table allows you to add more room to your table top when desired.
+Your kitchen may be equipped with either a round dinette table or a hidden leaf dinette table.
+The "hidden leaf" table allows you to add more room to your table top when desired.
 Two fixed chairs and two folding chairs accompany this table.
 The chair seats and backs are designed with a coordinating upholstery fabric to match your decor.